 Because we use ricotta cheese, this cake will be denser than your traditional cake.
 Although, thanks to whipping the cheese for a long time, until it’s light and airy, we still are able to create a lighter crumbly texture.

-Lemon provides a nice touch, making the flavors bright.
+Lemon provides a nice bright citrusy touch.
 Whipped cream and berries help to balance all the flavors and texture, creating a beautiful dessert that will be a show stopper at any celebration.

 Why you will love this recipe